Dormant1337/cfetch/CONFIGURATION.md

 }
 ```

-The configuration is divided into three main sections:
+The configuration is divided into four main sections:
 *   `global {}`: Defines global settings for `cfetch`.
+*   `custom_ascii {}`: Defines a user-provided ASCII art.
 *   `info {}`: Acts as a container for individual information line configurations.
 *   `line[N] {}`: Configures the appearance and content of a specific information line.